An Overview of Spiritual Abstraction or Abstract Art (and My Favorite Artists)

 There seems to be interest, especially amongst Millennials and Gen Z, in exploring folk craft, ancestral or indigenous cosmologies, and/or tools of the occult, like tarot.
 Some artists wish to know and honor their ancestors, while others emphasize the importance of cultural lenses that pre-date modern Christianity, which drove imperial and colonial expeditions in the Americas (and rest of the world).

 For me, Buddhism and Taoism are ancestral religions; practicing them brings me closer to my ancestors.
-It is also an act of resistance, as within the Chinese immigrant community, Taoism is stereotyped as fraudulent and arcane.
+It is also an act of resistance, as within the Chinese immigrant community, Taoism can be stereotyped as fraudulent and arcane.
 During the Communist Revolution, Taoism was targeted as an influence to be purged.
-Personally, I do not know many Chinese-Americans who research Taoism or know much about it, despite it being an ancient cosmology.
+Personally, I do not know many Chinese-Americans of my generation who research Taoism or know much about it, despite it being an ancient cosmology.

 Artists Who Have Influenced My Spiritual Abstract Art or Art Practices